lennygir/polito-se2-23-02-thesis/Retrospective/Retrospective_4.md

   - Small bits of the interface could be improved: notifications, tables responsiveness, loading indicators.
   - The backend could be more improved too.
 We should change the code to be clearer.
   - Add more fake data to the database.
+  - Maybe we should write the documentation above each function.
+Maybe a separate README with all the documentation is not enough.

   - Reach 100% coverage or close.